- Dave Millier, CEO, Uzado Inc.

 - Long term: Once the program is in place, damage will be minimized.
 As incidents are properly tracked, analyzed, and handled according to a well-defined process, potential breaches will be reduced to minor incidents.

 Start here – read the Executive Brief

 Read our concise Executive Brief to find out why you should develop and implement a security incident management program, review Info-Tech’s methodology, and understand the four ways we can support you in completing this project.

-Prepare your organization for incident response with formal documentation of policies and processes.
+Equip your organization for incident response with formal documentation of policies and processes.

-Operate with efficiency and effectiveness as new incidents are handled.
+Act with efficiency and effectiveness as new incidents are handled.